This post may contain affiliate links. If you click and make a purchase, I receive a commission. Thanks!

 Making Your Chocolate Chaffles

-Plug your waffle iron in to preheat while you prepare the batter.
+Plug your Dash mini waffle maker in to preheat while you prepare the batter.

 If your cream cheese is not at room temperature, soften it in the microwave on a very low setting for about 20 seconds at a time.
-You don’t want to melt it, but it needs to be at a consistency that it will thoroughly blend with the other ingredients.
+You don’t want to melt it, but it needs to be at a consistency that will allow it to blend thoroughly with the other ingredients.

-Blend all wet ingredients with either an electric mixer or immersion blender.
+Blend all wet ingredients in a small mixing bowl with either an electric mixer or an immersion blender.

-Add all dry ingredients and mix quickly.
-The psyllium husk powder swells a bit when it comes in contact with liquids, so it will clump if not mixed in quickly.
+Add all the dry ingredients and mix quickly.
+I do prefer to sift my dry ingredients to break up lumps in both the cocoa powder and the almond flour.
+The psyllium husk powder (see note at bottom of the recipe) swells a bit when it comes in contact with liquids, so it will clump if not mixed in quickly.

 The recipe calls for 2 – 4 tablespoons of sweetener.
 Adjust based on how sweet you prefer.
 Using two tablespoons gives a flavor more toward dark chocolate with the sweetness coming from the chocolate chips and any topping you choose to use.
 Four tablespoons of sweetener will make the base batter sweeter.